-This week OB had to hit the road for work and that means I go into vegetable overload.
-I eat all foods he considers “girlie” or “weird”.
+There are times when I crave vegetables and go into vegetable overload.
 It’s nice to be able to have a meal that does not require applying heat to a piece of meat.
-I am happy to consume a large bowl of well marinated vegetables and call it a day.
-This is why I like me some panzanella.
+I am happy to consume a large bowl of well-marinated vegetables and call it a day.
+Nothing curves a craving of fresh vegetables like a panzanella salad.

 I could eat my weight in panzanella and I confess I kind of did.
 There is no summer salad that I love more than a panzanella.
-It’s ideal for the summer!
-Made up of large cuts of crisp, fresh vegetables and tangy vinaigrette it’s the perfect salad to accompany some grilled meat.
-I have made several different variations of panzanella.
-One with fruit and toasted cinnamon bread cubes another with veggies and pan fried crisp gnocchi.
-The combinations of panzanella are plentiful.
-But, it’s not panzanella if it doesn’t have some kind of bread or giant croutons.
+Made up of large cuts of crisp, fresh vegetables and tangy vinaigrette it’s the perfect salad to accompany any grilled protein.
+My favorite is my Best Grilled Chicken Ever recipe.
+I know it’s a bold statement but I love this chicken.
+I have made several different kinds of salad but panzanella holds a special place in my heart.

-If you are not familiar panzanella, it is a Tuscan salad traditionally made of bread and tomatoes.
+If you are not familiar with panzanella, it is a Tuscan salad traditionally made with bread and tomatoes.
 It includes chunks of soaked stale bread and tomatoes, sometimes also onions and basil, dressed with olive oil and vinegar.
 I like to make mine loaded with chopped veggies and toasted bread tossed in a flavorful vinaigrette.
-But this time I thought I would follow a more Mediterranean root and make it with toasted pita and marinated feta cheese with kalamata olives.
+But this time, I thought I would go a little Mediterranean and make it with toasted pita and marinated feta cheese with kalamata olives.
 If you love feta cheese, you will love marinated feta cheese.
 It gives the cheese an extra kick and the marinade doubles as a dressing for the salad.
 Allowing notes of feta to get all up in the salad’s business.

-Let me tell you how much and why I love this salad.
+What is there not to I love about this salad.
 The crisp vegetables, toasted pita, tangy feta, briny olives and bright vinaigrette make you want to take one bite after another and after another.
 Leaving you weeping with disappointment when it is all gone.

 - 8 ounces feta cheese, cubed